 Over the past fifteen years, I have had the privilege of teaching in a variety of institutional and cultural contexts.
 As a teaching assistant at the University of Wisconsin, Madison, I gained my first experiences teaching German language and culture as well as literature in translation.
 As a language assistant with the U.S. French Embassy’s program, I taught English in a small town south of Paris.
 Through my work an Alexander von Humboldt research fellow, I was invited to teach both undergraduate and graduate courses in the Department of German at the Universität Stuttgart.
-Now, as Assistant Professor in the German Program at Michigan State, I continue to teach undergrad and graduate courses.
+Now, as associate professor in the German Program at Michigan State, I continue to teach undergrad and graduate courses.
 I have also taught German language, literature, and culture at Middlebury College’s Summer German School, an intensive seven-week long immersion program, where I was also co-hosted the German School’s weekly radio program.

 Past and current courses include: